 If you have big trees or forests around your house, then chances are there may be billions of IMO you can collect right around those spaces.
 In this case, you can get ready for some fun and we can go hunt the IMO.

 In a wooden box, you can put in the substrate.
-This is the stuff that will attract the fungi & other IMO to come and reproduce there.
-You can use a plastic box as well.
+The substrate is the stuff that will attract the fungi & other IMO to come and reproduce there.
+If you don't have a wooden box, you can use a plastic box as well.

-Chris Trump, the guy with the amazing video on this process, uses rice grains to attract the microbes.
-You'd want to cook the rice so that it's well done but non-sticky.
+To attract the microbes, you can use rice grains.
+Cook the rice so that it's well done but non-sticky.
 You can use 1 cup of rice per 2 cups of water.
 If you want the rice to be more on the dry side, reduce it to about 1.5 cups of water.
-When you release a handful of cooked rice from your hand, the grains should fall through nicely.

 After making the rice, fill it in about 2/3 of the collection box.
 We want the extra headspace on the top so it creates some sort of heat to make it warm for the IMO to live & reproduce in.